scicloj/metamorph.ml/README.md

 we often do not want to tune only the model and its hyper-parameters, but the whole data transformation pipeline.

-It unifies the often seperated concerns of tuning of data pre-processing and tuning of model hyper-parameters.
+It unifies the often separated concerns of tuning of data pre-processing and tuning of model hyper-parameters.

 In a lot of areas of machine learning, certain aspects of the data